 Read on for the picture in numbers and ideas on how to keep ahold of your greatest asset - talented staff members - in a competitive market.

-What happened to employee retention in 2020?
+What happened to employee retention in the last years

 The uncertainty of 2020 impacted employee retention in both predictable and unexpected ways.
 The voluntary attrition rate fell for the first time in years and then rose back to levels seen in 2019.